alfredoLopezpintos/aplicacion-react/CONTRIBUTING.md

 ## Branch names

-This project follows the Gitflow default branch names.
+This project follows the default branch names from Gitflow.
 If you want to know more, please follow the link: [Gitflow default branching names]

 1. Production branch: `main/`
 2. Development branch: `develop/`